 What is ConvertKit?

-ConvertKit is an all singing, all dancing email marketing system created to help businesses to build audiences and improve conversions.
+ConvertKit is an all singing, all dancing email marketing service created to help businesses to build audiences and improve conversions.
 Founded by Nathan Barry in 2013, ConvertKit has 49 members of staff across 40 cities with further expansion in the pipeline for the near future.

 Author, software designer and entrepreneur, Nathan Barry, began his ConvertKit journey by challenging himself to go from $0 to $60,000 in revenue in 180 days.